Breakin' 2: Electric Boogaloo: Legacy

-The subtitle "Electric Boogaloo", originally a reference to a funk-oriented dance style of the same name, entered the popular-culture lexicon in the 2000s as a snowclone used to denote an archetypal sequel.
+The subtitle "Electric Boogaloo", originally a reference to a funk-oriented dance style of the same name, entered the popular-culture lexicon as a snowclone used to denote an archetypal sequel.
 The usual connotation is that of a ridiculous sequel title or of a title of a follow-up to an obscure or eclectic film or other work.
 While most instances are imaginary, some are real; in 1993, Toronto band Dig Circus rereleased their 1992 album Shekkie with extra tracks as Shekkie II: Electric Boogaloo.
 The rock band Five Iron Frenzy titled their fourth album Five Iron Frenzy 2: Electric Boogaloo and the mathgrind band The Tony Danza Tapdance Extravaganza titled their sophomore album Danza II: Electric Boogaloo.
 The band Minus the Bear features the song "Get Me Naked 2: Electric Boogaloo" on the album Highly Refined Pirates.
 The sitcom It's Always Sunny in Philadelphias season 11 episode "Chardee MacDennis 2: Electric Boogaloo" is a follow-up to the season 7 episode "Chardee MacDennis: The Game of Games".
 Other news articles and media have used the "Electric Boogaloo" subtitle, and it has also become an Internet meme.
 A documentary about the Cannon Group was released in 2014 titled Electric Boogaloo: The Wild, Untold Story of Cannon Films, in which Breakin' and Breakin' 2: Electric Boogaloo were featured.
 In the film Kicking and Screaming, Grover's promiscuous partners after a breakup with a girl named Jane are collectively called "Jane 2: Electric Boogaloo."
 The third volume of the Pokémon graphic novel series Pokémon: The Electric Tale of Pikachu by Toshihiro Ono is known in English as Pokémon: Electric Pikachu Boogaloo.

 As early as 2012, right-wing activists in the United States began using the term "boogaloo" (or simply "boog") as a dog whistle to describe a rebellion against the American government, implying a desire for a "sequel" to the first American Revolution, which came to widespread attention in late 2019.
 Those subscribing to this ideology are part of the boogaloo movement, who are often called "boogaloo boys".